John Lundstram: I always believed I would get to the Premier League

 There was no VAR intervention at West Ham a couple of weeks earlier but his phone was buzzing again after another admirable 1-1 draw across London.
 He had been at the byline, bamboozling three opposition players with a back flick executed so perfectly it should have brought the Blades equaliser before it finally came.
 There were cheers in the visiting corner of the cavernous London Stadium, heads shaking in bemusement and delight, and later he was a social media hit, Lionel Messi hoisting a doctored red and white shirt.
 "I saw that one!" he laughs again.
 "Messi in my pyjamas too!
 It's brilliant, it's all banter, good-natured."

 It was only a moment of improvisation, fun and fleeting, but telling, too.
-A once peripheral figure, a player deemed simply not good enough by his critics in the Kop, was doing this - and in the Premier League.
+A once peripheral figure was doing this - and in the Premier League.
 "I think it comes with confidence," he says, thoughtful now.
 "When you're having a run of games in the side, you feel like you can start trying a few different things; when you're in and out, you're thinking it might not come off and you might not be playing the next week…"

 There was a summer assumption he would be entirely surplus when promotion to the Premier League was sealed, though it transpires manager Chris Wilder had never thought that way.
 But he is JL7 now, a remodelled box-to-box midfielder with an unlikely moniker and a monster haul of fantasy football points thanks to a loophole that his own team-mates, in a league set up by Billy Sharp, have exploited.